 Data does show that a greater percentage of early action candidates are accepted over regular decision.
 Plus, as more and more students apply early, colleges have begun to raise their early acceptance rates too.
-In this past year, Harvard increased the percentage of EA acceptances from 6% to 17% That's a whole lot higher than its overall (and extremely selective) acceptance rate of 5.9%.
+For the class of 2027, Harvard had an acceptance rate for 7.6% for early action applicants.
+That's a whole lot higher than its regular admission acceptance rate from 2026, which was 3.2%.

 You might conclude from this that you do have a better chance of getting accepted as an EA applicant.
 But there could be another explanation.
 The greater acceptance rate could reflect the greater number of qualified EA candidates.
 Perhaps students who apply early, especially to selective schools like Harvard, contain a higher proportion of well-qualified candidates than students who apply RD.